bicycle thefts in London

 For many of us, this is the recognition we need to feel like bike theft is being taken seriously, especially after a London-specific bike theft taskforce was closed earlier this year.

-Our interactive bicycle theft heat map plots the bike thefts in London from January to August 2018 – a total of 13,686 pieces of data.
+Our interactive bicycle theft heat map plots the bicycle thefts in London from January to August 2018 – a total of 13,686 pieces of data.
 While this might sound like an alarmingly high number for just eight months, remember that in 2016, Londoners made 730,000 bicycle journeys per day.

 (n.b.
 Yellow Jersey don’t charge extra based on post code, so if you live in the middle of a bright red spot, there’s no need to worry about paying more.)